We’ve moved! As of April 1, 2022 our new address is 770 Sheridan Lake Road, Rapid City, South Dakota 57702

 - Property division

-Take control of your tomorrow with our help.
-Reach out for a no-obligation consultation with our family lawyers in Rapid City, SD at (605) 610-4016!
 Visit our divorce lawyer reviews to see why clients choose our South Dakota family law firm when they need the best divorce lawyer in Rapid City, SD.

 What You Should Know About Divorce in South Dakota

 Every divorce process is unique because the two people getting the divorce are unique themselves.
 Furthermore, each state in the United States has its own rules when it comes to divorce law and family law.
-Whether your divorce goes through family law mediation or litigation, these state laws will highly inform how your divorce will proceed.
+Whether your divorce in South Dakota goes through family law mediation or litigation, these state laws will highly inform how your divorce will proceed.

 Filing for a No-Fault Divorce in South Dakota

-In South Dakota, in uncontested cases and by stipulation, irreconcilable differences will serve as sufficient grounds for divorce.
+In South Dakota, in uncontested divorce cases and by stipulation, irreconcilable differences will serve as sufficient grounds for divorce.
 This means you can file for a "no-fault" divorce as long as the divorce is not contested by the ex-spouse.

 Grounds for divorce in South Dakota can include: